 Follow Us On:

 General Muhammad Zia-ul-Haq, was the fourth chief martial law administrator and sixth president of Pakistan.
-He was born on 12 August, 1924 in Jalandhar, India, and died on 17 August, 1988.
-Zia was born in Jalandhar, India, in 1924 as the second child of Muhammad Akbar, who worked in the Army GHQ in Delhi and Simla pre-partition.
+He was born on 12th August 1924 in Jalandhar, India, and died on 17th August 1988.
+Zia was the second child of Muhammad Akbar, who worked in the Army GHQ in Delhi and Simla pre-partition.

 Zia was stationed in Jordan from 1967 to 1970 as a Brigadier, helping in the training of Jordanian soldiers, as well as leading the training mission into battle during the Black September operations as commander of Jordanian 2nd Division, a strategy that proved crucial to King Hussein‘s remaining in power.
 By 1973, then Major General Zia was commanding the 1st Armored Division at Multan.

-On March 1, 1976, Prime Minister Zulfiqar Ali Bhutto approved then-3 star general Lieutenant-General Zia as Chief of Army Staff and to be elevated to 4 star rank.
-This promotion was ahead of a number of more senior officers.
-This promotion was highly controversial but had political motives for Bhutto, who saw Zia as firmly religious and an apolitical military figure that had distaste of politics.
+On 1st March 1976, Prime Minister Zulfiqar Ali Bhutto approved then-3 star general Lieutenant-General Zia as Chief of Army Staff and to be elevated to 4-star rank.
+This promotion was ahead of six officers who were senior to him.
+This promotion was highly controversial but had political motives for Bhutto, who saw Zia as firmly religious and an apolitical military figure that had a distaste of politics.

-Having known the weaknesses of the government Zia imposed Martial Law, and from then on started his rule, which obviously are remembered as one of the unfortunate phase of Pakistan history.
+Having known the weaknesses of the government Zia imposed Martial Law, and from then on started his rule, which is remembered as one of the unfortunate phases of Pakistan history.

 Zia died along with several of his top generals and admirals and the then United States Ambassador to Pakistan Arnold Lewis Raphel in a suspicious air crash near Bahawalpur (Punjab) on 17th August 1988.